farzanahmad/test-automation-design-patterns/readme.md

 ***

-# 🔗 Chapter 12: The Chain of Responsibility Pattern
+# 🔗 Pattern #11: The Chain of Responsibility Pattern

 Let's streamline how your tests handle different events or actions!
 The Chain of Responsibility pattern sets up a series of handlers, each checking if they can deal with a specific task.
 It's like passing work along an assembly line until the right expert is found.